mglantz/advanced-networking-workshop/labs/lab-2/README.md

 :boom: Task 1: Create a playbook called cmd_config.yml which uses the arista.eos.eos_command module to accomplish below configuration for our leaf1 and leaf2 switches.
 * :thumbsup: Hints:
-1. Use host_vars variable files for the unique configuration.
+1. Use host_vars/clab-lab2-leaf1|clab-lab2-leaf2 variable files for switch unique configuration.
 2. You have to state "config" on a separate line before start feeding cli command input, just as you would do if you do this manually.

 * Leaf1 desired state: